Welcome to episode 94 of the Audio PANCE and PANRE PA board review podcast.

-What's the party maneuver where all the blood flow comes back home and everybody's just partying as you get more blood flow back home - squatting.
+What's the party maneuver where all the blood flow comes back home, and everybody's just partying as you get more blood flow back home?
+It's squatting.
 What else could make tricuspid stenosis sound louder?
 Squatting!

 Squatting is a high-volume maneuver and will make the murmur of tricuspid stenosis sound louder.